craignicholson/MultiSpeakClientV3ac/MultiSpeakBrokerSetupClientsAndServers.md

 This document will provide the user with a walk through in setting up the MultiSpeak Broker.
-The goal is to provide a production like example anyone can follow and setup the broker.
+The goal is to provide a production like example anyone can follow and configure the broker.

 ## Goals